Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Kelly Ann Bania - BMO Capital Markets (United States)

 Good morning.
 Thanks for taking my questions.
 Just wanted to elaborate a little further on the international comments.
-I think you mentioned some further softness expected in 2Q but an improvement in the second half?
+I think you mentioned some further softness expected in 2Q, but an improvement in the second half?
 Did I hear that correctly, if – and can you elaborate on that?

 Joel T. Grade - Sysco Corp.

 Yes, Kelly.
 I think, again, as I talked about – I mean, some of this is really related to what I'll call some timing elements of the fact that the previous fiscal year with Brakes was on a calendar basis.
 And just essentially moving that now to where their fiscal year aligns with our fiscal year does cause some changing of the way some things are recognized.
-And so, I think from a timing perspective, again, that impact is going to most notably hit us in the second quarter, which again used to be their – the final quarter of their calendar year.
-And, again – but certainly we'll expect some level of pickup in that, in the second half of our year.
+And so I think, from a timing perspective, again, that impact is going to most notably hit us in the second quarter, which again, used to be their – the final quarter of their calendar year.
+And again, – but certainly we'll expect some level of pickup in that, in the second half of our year.

 Kelly Ann Bania - BMO Capital Markets (United States)

-Okay and the other question I wanted to ask was just on the corporate multi-unit trends.
+Okay, and the other question I wanted to ask was just on the corporate multi-unit trends.
 Do you continue to expect those to improve, I think, starting next quarter?
-Can you quantify the magnitude of that there and is this a positive or a negative for gross margin within the U.S. Foodservice?
+Can you quantify the magnitude of that there, and is this a positive or a negative for gross margin within the U.S. Foodservice?

 32:10: So, I guess – let me take that at a high level, Kelly.
 It's, definitely, from an improvement – the trend's going to improve, okay?
 So, what's been going on as we've talked, we've been very thoughtful about the way we approach the multi-unit segment of our business.
-And we have had, obviously, some situations over the last year where we've not renewed some business or lost some business there.
-And so, what we now are getting ready to do is lap some of that as we go into Q2 and we have picked up a couple of new customers as well.
+And we have had, obviously, some situations over the last year where we've not renewed some business, or lost some business there.
+And so, what we now are getting ready to do is lap some of that as we go into Q2, and we have picked up a couple of new customers as well.
 And so you – the combination of those things will in fact improve the multi-unit sales trends that we've been seeing for the last kind of three to four quarters.

 As far as gross margin, obviously, overall, that business is a lower margin than our local customers.
 As far as us sharing a specific number with you, it would be really difficult for us to do that.
 But you certainly will expect, as we get overall customer growth volume growing, that there will be some benefits to the gross profit dollar line.
 And it could have some impact on margin.